ccdxc/sw/docs/apidef.md

 KV store objects and API endpoints are defined in a protobuf definition file.
 This document will walk through defining API endpoints, request and response structures and any objects that are to be saved to KV store.

 ## Workflow steps
-1. Create the directory where the service will reside, and copy the Makefile (from sw/utils/apigen/example/) to the directory
-2. Create a service.proto as explained below.
-3. Execute make, which generates a directory structure and needed code for the API gateway and the API server.
+1. create a protobuf definition file in pensando/sw/api/protos directory.
+2. Execute make in the pensando/sw/api directory.
+    (__Fun Fact__: Make will generate all needed code and plug it into the API Gateway and API Server.
+The code is generated in pensando/sw/api/generated/{pkgname} directory where {pkgname} is the package name specified in the .proto file).
-4. Optionally add any hooks needed in the impl/ directory.
-ServiceHooks object definition is explained later.
+3. (Optional) Add any hooks needed in the pensando/sw/api/hooks directory.
+Registering of hooks is explained later.
-5. Include the service in the sw/apiserver/cmd/services.go and sw/apigw/cmd/backends.go
-6. Celebrate!
+4. Celebrate!

 ## Protobuf specification
 A protobuf specification is made up of